 Stool tests look for signs of cancer.
 If used as recommended, these tests may find cancer early, when treatment works better.
 Sigmoidoscopy and colonoscopy are tests that find and remove polyps to stop them from turning into cancer.
 Virtual colonoscopy finds polyps.
 With stool tests and virtual colonoscopy, if there are abnormal findings, you will need to have a colonoscopy to remove any polyps.

 Talk to your doctor about which test is right for you.
-People with a higher risk for colorectal cancer, such as African Americans and people with a strong family history of colon cancer, may need to begin routine testing before age 50 and have it more often.
+People with a higher risk for colorectal cancer, such as those with a strong family history of colon cancer, may need to start routine testing before age 50 and have it more often.

-The first step in treating colorectal cancer is usually an operation to remove the tumor.
-Sometimes a simple operation can be done during a colonoscopy or sigmoidoscopy to remove small polyps and a small amount of tissue surrounding them.
-But in most cases a major operation, in which the cancer and part of the colon or rectum around it are removed, is needed.
+Surgery is almost always used to remove colorectal cancer.
+Sometimes a simple operation can be done during a colonoscopy or sigmoidoscopy to remove small polyps and a small amount of tissue around them.
+But in most cases, a major operation is needed to remove the cancer and part of the colon or rectum around it.
 If cancer has spread to another part of your body, such as the liver, you may need more far-reaching surgery.

-Radiation therapy, which uses X-rays to destroy cancer cells, is standard treatment for some types of cancer in the rectum.
+Radiation therapy uses X-rays to destroy cancer cells.
+This is used for some types of cancer in the rectum.
 Radiation therapy is often combined with surgery or chemotherapy.
-Radiation may be given from a machine outside the body that targets the cancer (external radiation).
-Or it may be given inside the body, with radiation sealed in seeds or wires (internal radiation).
+To learn more, see Other Treatment.

 Side effects of treatment

-Surgery, chemotherapy, or radiation can have serious side effects.
+Surgery, chemotherapy, and radiation can have serious side effects.
 But your medical team will help you manage the side effects of your treatment.
-This may include medicines for pain following surgery or medicines to control nausea and vomiting if you have chemotherapy.
+This may include medicines for pain after surgery or medicines to control nausea and vomiting if you have chemotherapy.

 Talk with your doctor and medical team about your side effects.
 Some side effects, such as pain or tingling in your hands or feet that gets worse (peripheral neuropathy), may be a sign that your medicines need to be changed.

-For tips on how to manage side effects at home, see the Home Treatment section of this topic.
+For tips on how to manage side effects at home, see Home Treatment.

-Colorectal cancer comes back after surgery in about half of people who have surgery to remove the cancer.6 The cancer may be more likely to come back after surgery if it was not discovered in an early stage.
+Colorectal cancer comes back in about half of people who have surgery to remove the cancer.5 The cancer may be more likely to come back after surgery if it was not found in an early stage.
 Cancer that has spread or comes back is harder to treat, but sometimes treatments are successful.
 For more information, see the topic Colorectal Cancer, Metastatic and Recurrent.